Skip to content

 Magnesium Helps Reduce Anxiety

-Studies suggest that magnesium helps different types of anxiety disorders, including generalized anxiety disorder (GAD), social anxiety disorder and selective mutism, panic disorder, separation anxiety disorder, specific phobias, and helps to reduce physical and cognitive symptoms of anxiety.
+Studies have shown that magnesium helps different types of anxiety disorders, including generalized anxiety disorder (GAD), social anxiety disorder and selective mutism, panic disorder, separation anxiety disorder, specific phobias, and helps to reduce physical and cognitive symptoms of anxiety.

 With the impact of extended periods of social isolation during the pandemic, social anxiety and anxiety-related difficulty in social situations is on the rise.
 Even the more extreme versions of social anxiety are increasing, as I have had more calls to our Ridgefield, CT center about selective mutism and anxiety symptoms in general, in the last year than I have had in the last 5 years combined.

-Magnesium plays an important role in the hypothalamic-pituitary-adrenocortical (HPA) axis to help manage the body's stress response system, as well as supports healthy neurotransmitter functioning.
+Magnesium plays a crucial role in the hypothalamic-pituitary-adrenocortical (HPA) axis to help manage the body's stress response system, as well as supports healthy neurotransmitter functioning.
 People with anxiety disorder need relief that doesn't have side effects and magnesium should be a part of everyone's toolkit.

 How do I Know if I Need Magnesium?